 Are you armed with a sharp mind and great communication skills?
 Whether your talents lie in maths, English, science or music, becoming a tutor can be a hugely rewarding business venture that also doesn’t require much upfront investment.

-3. Dog walking
+3. Offer dog walking services

 Prefer puppies to children?
 Dog walking might be for you!
 Combine fun and fresh air while you give your furry friends the exercise they need.
 This is a business that is easy to both start and scale!